 Access to applications.
 Access to data.
 Access to services.
 Your network has the power to reliably deliver access to data and applications to the right users across your organization.
 But what happens when the demand for mobility continues to increase?
-New advances in technologies such as the Internet of Things (IoT), 5G, and Wi-Fi 6 are addressing the need for more mobile access.
+New advances in technologies such as the Internet of Things (IoT), 5G, and Wi-Fi 6/6E are addressing the need for more mobile access.
 As a result, the way we’ve built networks in the past is changing for businesses of every size.

 Let’s start with two basic facts: we are more dependent on the network than ever before and Wi-Fi 6 gives us more of what we need.
-It is a more consistent and dependable network connection that will deliver speeds up to four times faster than 802.11ac Wave 2 with four times the capacity.
+It is a more consistent and dependable network connection that can deliver speeds up to four times faster than 802.11ac Wave 2 with four times the capacity.
 This standard provides a seamless experience for clients and enables next- generation applications such as 4K/8K streaming HD, Augmented Reality (AR) and Virtual Reality (VR) video, and more device and IoT capacity for high-density environments such as university lecture halls, malls, stadiums, and manufacturing facilities.

 Wi-Fi 6 also promises reduced latency, greater reliability, and improved power efficiency.
-With higher performance for mobile devices and the ability to support the IoT on a massive scale (IoT use has been trending upward lately and is now also called “the new mobile”), Wi-Fi 6 will improve experiences across the entire wireless landscape.
+With higher performance for mobile devices and the ability to support the IoT on a massive scale (IoT use has been trending upward lately and is now also called “the new mobile”), Wi-Fi 6 helps improve experiences across the entire wireless landscape.
 Wi-Fi 6 also offers improved security, with WPA3 and improved interference mitigation providing a better quality of experience.

 In addition to these compelling reasons, the following are the more significant benefits you can experience when you move to Wi-Fi 6:

-Higher capacity: Four is the new magic number.
+● Higher capacity: Four is the new magic number.
 Attach up to four times more devices than under previous standards through features such as Orthogonal Frequency-Division Multiple Access (OFDMA) and Multiuser Multiple-Input Multiple-Output (MU-MIMO).
 Wi-Fi 6 communicates in parallel with devices, whereas existing standards communicated with only one device at a time.
 The increased capacity is essential because the volume of mobile data traffic is expected to grow up to four times in just the next four years alone.

-Improved power efficiency.
+● Improved power efficiency.
 Using Target Wake Time, client devices that support the Wi-Fi 6 standard may consume two-thirds less power.
 This means that batteries in products such as smartphones, laptops, tablets, and IoT devices can last longer, which makes it the ideal standard.

-Reduced data latency by optimizing packet scheduling, which is ideal for voice, video, and gaming applications.
+● Reduced data latency by optimizing packet scheduling, which is ideal for voice, video, and gaming applications.

-Increased speed.
+● Increased speed.
 Get up to four times the throughput, on average, in congested wireless environments.

-Improved security.
-With an extension of security to the infrastructure, the new security features allow for better interference and rogue detection and enhanced threat detection with Cisco® Encrypted Traffic Analytics (ETA).
-Wi-Fi Protected Access (WPA3) is certified with Wi-Fi 6 and provides a greater value proposition than WPA2 for enterprise Wi-Fi networks.
+● Improved security.
+With an extension of security to the infrastructure, the new security features allow for better interference and rogue detection and enhanced threat detection with Cisco Encrypted Traffic Analytics (ETA).
+Wi-Fi Protected Access 3 (WPA3) is certified with Wi-Fi 6 and provides a greater value proposition than WPA2 for enterprise Wi-Fi networks.
 It offers enhanced security for open Wi-Fi networks with encryption of unauthenticated traffic, robust password protection against brute-force dictionary attacks, and superior data reliability for sensitive information with 192-bit encryption.

 Here’s another way to put it.
 With OFDM, any time a user would request a data packet, it would essentially send out one truck to meet each request of that single user, which isn’t very efficient.
 OFDMA is different, as one truck is used to deliver the packet to individual users in one round.
 This way is far more efficient and takes less time.
 Figure 2 illustrates the difference between OFDM and OFDMA.